TPLO surgery cost

 An example of when you would not be expected to pay is if the TPLO plate screws do not hold the plate in the correct position and need to be adjusted.

 Either of the above is a huge inconvenience for you, more pain and stress for your pup, and is going to cost somebody something.
-The key point here is to follow the recovery plan exactly and to not waver from it.
+The key point here is to follow the recovery plan and not waver.

 Non-traditional medicine to help your dog recover